 Undiagnosed thyroid disorders can cause fertility difficulties for both men and women, and problems during pregnancy.
-Once treated, normal fertility returns and you can expect to have a healthy baby.
+Once treated, normal fertility returns and you can expect to have a successful pregnancy and a healthy baby.

 What should I know?

-It is very important to arrange to have a thyroid function test at your GP surgery if you have a thyroid disorder and are planning to conceive, or as soon as you know you are pregnant.
-Your doctor will take a blood test and then monitor your thyroid levels throughout your pregnancy.
-Thyroid hormone reference ranges in pregnant women differ from those quoted for the general population.and need to be interpreted carefully.
+- It is very important to arrange to have a thyroid function test at your GP surgery if you have a thyroid disorder and are planning to conceive, or as soon as you know you are pregnant.
+Your doctor will take a blood test and then monitor your thyroid levels throughout your pregnancy

-- Tell your midwife or obstetrician about your thyroid disorder
+- Tell your midwife or doctor about your thyroid disorder

 - If you are already taking levothyroxine it is recommended that the dosage is increased immediately by 25-50mcg daily once you know you are pregnant

 - Your doctor may further increase your levothyroxine dose during pregnancy

 - After your baby is born you should have a blood test.
 Your levothyroxine dose may be altered and usually returns to the dose that was recommended pre-pregnancy.

 - Tell your obstetrician about your thyroid disorder